Mason10198/SkywarnPlus/README.md

 - **Remote Control:** Functions can be mapped to DTMF commands for remote over-the-air control.

+- **Detailed Alert Descriptions:** In addition to standard alert announcements, SkywarnPlus includes SkyDescribe, a feature for announcing detailed NWS provided descriptions of alert details.

 - **Highly Customizable:** SkywarnPlus is extremely customizable, offering advanced filtering parameters to block certain alerts or types of alerts from different functions.
 Users can even map DTMF macros or shell commands to specified weather alerts, expanding the software's capabilities according to user needs.

 - **Pushover Integration:** With Pushover integration, SkywarnPlus can send weather alert notifications directly to your phone or other devices.